What are the “hottest sectors” for start-ups?

 What kind of stories tends to dominate influencer/media attention?
 What type of stories receive little attention?

 When a PR campaign is only launched online for instance, it has great chance of reaching offline media and the public at large if it has some kind of social engagement.
 The influencer community, on the other hand, is usually product oriented and promotes the product by emphasizing all of its qualities, prices, comparisons etc. The effect of the stories depends on the product and the budget for its promotion.

 When it comes to defining the best tool, one must keep in mind the specifics of the target group as well as the communication messages.
 Media relations are a good tool for a non-branded campaign, since most of the local media work in a hardened economy which is facing many financial difficulties.
 As a result, company-news is hard to get into news sections without a relevant cause or without paid cooperation or support.

-What kind of communication software are you using in your daily activities? (media and social media monitoring, CRMs, knowledge management, project management, news distribution software, etc. – give names ).
+What kind of communication software are you using in your daily activities? (media and social media monitoring, CRMs, knowledge management, project management, news distribution software etc. – give names, please).

 In our PR department we use media monitoring and reporting, daily, weekly, quarterly, yearly reports depending on the needs of the clients and their targets.
 There are different kinds of measurement tools depending on needs.